jshe/wasserstein-2/README.md

-# W2GAN: Recovering an Optimal Map with a GAN
+# Adversarial Computation of Optimal Transport Maps

 Code accompanying paper of the same name.